-Cat.
-Cattian 164 4.
-Medical, rehabilitation and care facilities

-Set - Settings 4a.
-Residential care, orphanages, shelters

-4b.
-Community centre

-4c.
-Hospital, nursery, emergency or rehabilitation care centre

-4d.
-Open reception centre for migrants/asylum-seekers

-4e.
-Other medical, rehabilitation and care facility

-5. Working places

-5a.
-Premises/physical space where work is carried out (office, farm, factory, shop, restaurant, street, etc.)

-5b.
-House of the employer (i.e., for domestic workers, housekeepers, etc.)

-5c.
-House of the workers (when work is taken home by the workers)

-5d.
-Other working place

-6. Places of detention

-6a.
-Police station

-6b.
-Correctional facility/prison/pre-trial detention centres

-6c.
-Centre for immigration detention

-6d.
-Other place of detention

-7. Digital space and platforms

-7a.
-Social media, both web-based and applications

-7b.
-Social gaming platforms

-7c.
-Discussion boards, groups and forums

-7d.
-Dark web

-7e.
-Other digital space/platforms

-8. Setting not applicable

-9. Setting not known

-Geo - Geographic location 1.
-Required geographic division of country (1st, 2nd, etc. levels)

-2. Extraterritorial

-3. Geographic location not applicable

-4. Geographic location not known

-DaT - Date and time Date format: dd/mm/yyyy

-Time format: 24:00
+CIRCUMSTANCES OF THE ACT Set - Settings 165 4.
+Medical, rehabilitation and care facilities 4a.
+Residential care, orphanages, shelters 4b.
+Community centre 4c.
+Hospital, nursery, emergency or rehabilitation care centre 4d.
+Open reception centre for migrants/asylum-seekers 4e.
+Other medical, rehabilitation and care facility 5.
+Working places5a.
+Premises/physical space where work is carried out (office, farm, factory, shop, restaurant, street, etc.)5b.
+House of the employer (i.e., for domestic workers, housekeepers, etc.) 5c.
+House of the workers (when work is taken home by the workers)5d.
+Other working place 6.
+Places of detention6a.
+Police station6b.
+Correctional facility/prison/pre-trial detention centres6c.
+Centre for immigration detention6d.
+Other place of detention 7.
+Digital space and platforms 171 7a.
+Social media, both web-based and applications 172 7b.
+Social gaming platforms 173 7c.
+Discussion boards, groups and forums 174 7d.
+Dark web 175 7e.
+Other digital space/platforms 8.
+Setting not applicable Con Congraphic leasting 9.
+Setting not known 1.
+Required geographic division of country (1st, 2nd, etc. levels) Geo - Geographic location Extraterritorial Geographic location not applicable 4.
+Geographic location not known DaT - Date and time Date format: dd/mm/yyyy Time format: 24:00

-- 170 Digital space is the space created by the internet.
+- 171 Digital space is the space created by the internet.
 Within the space, platforms are developed and used for social interaction and communication.
 For the purpose of this classification, digital space and platforms are supposed to capture the 'where' children experience violence as opposed to 'how' violence can happen via internet and communication technologies.
-The variables therefore do not include e-mail messages or instant messages that are, for the most part, a function and not really a space. - 171 Social media is the use of technology to distribute information and encourage people to connect with others who share a common interest.
+The variables therefore do not include email messages or instant messages that are, for the most part, a function and not really a space. - 172 Social media is the use of technology to distribute information and encourage people to connect with others who share a common interest.
 Electronic and internet tools allow users to actively participate in sharing information through comments, discussions, reviews and networking via text, graphics, audio and video.
-Examples of social media platforms include, but are not limited to, Facebook, Twitter, Instagram, LinkedIn and Snapchat. - 172 Social gaming refers to playing online games that allow or require social interaction between players, as opposed to playing games in solitude. - 173 A discussion board (known also by various other names such as discussion group, discussion forum, message board and online forum) is a general term for any online 'bulletin board' where participants can leave and expect to see responses to their messages to discuss specific topics of common interest.
-They can be web-based as well as application-based.
-Examples of discussion boards include, but are not limited to, Reddit, 4Chan and applications such as Discord. - 174 The dark web refers to encrypted online content that is not indexed by a conventional search engine.
+Examples of social media platforms include, but are not limited to, Facebook, X (formerly known as Twitter), Instagram, LinkedIn and Snapchat. - 173 Social gaming refers to playing online games that allow or require social interaction between players, as opposed to playing games in solitude. - 174 A discussion board (known also by various other names such as discussion group, discussion forum, message board and online forum) is a general term for any online 'bulletin board' where participants can leave a message and expect to see responses in discussing specific topics of common interest.
+They can be webbased as well as application-based.
+Examples of discussion boards include, but are not limited to, Reddit, 4Chan and applications such as Discord. - 175 The dark web refers to encrypted online content that is not indexed by a conventional search engine.
 The content is only accessible by means of special software, allowing users and website operators to remain anonymous or untraceable.